iamjayshakur/datavisualization-fall2021/assignment1.md

 ### If there was a data visualization, were you able to understand how to read it?
 Again, use a 5-point scale with 5 = excellent Was that the most efficient way to navigate the visualization?
 Can you suggest ways to improve navigation?

 As it concerns data visualization there was one element; a map with red dots placed in areas of Alaska with no local law enforcement.
 I would rate this form of visualization as a 3.5 or 4.
 It is simple and directly to the point; it communicates that this is potentially (at the time, 2019) an acute issue that is not isolated.
+In my view there is no need to change the visualization.
+It isn't confusing and viusally seeing th4 "red dots" all over the map of Alaska it has an effect of urgency (which it seems the writer wanted).

 ### Using your own knowledge and critical thinking abilities, do you think the data was accurate?
-1-5, with 5 most accurate
+1-5, with 5 most accurate.
 List any areas where you question the accuracy of the data.
 List sources you would suggest the reporter check with.
 Did they provide a source?
 Did they explain everything that needed explaining?

 ## Quality